-The publications will reach out to academics, decision-makers in Higher Education and to policy-makers to inform about the relevance of co-creation and student engagement
+In addition to producing and disseminating the four toolkits, the CREATES team will write three publications.
+The publications will reach out specifically to academics, decision-makers in Higher Education, and policy-makers, explaining the relevance and effectiveness of co-creation and student engagement.

 1) Academic paper

 The CREATES project presents a rare opportunity for practice-based research in higher education, offering a chance to combine the expertise and insights of the partner institutions and our learning from our activities and development work.
 The academic paper will present these insights in a systematic and rigorous fashion, addressing the following questions:

 - how do we facilitate engaged and co-creative learning?

 - what challenges have we faced and how did we overcome them? and

 - what did we learn about learning in the process?

 2) Position paper

 Higher education is a conservative sector.
 The active approach that CREATES advocates faces a great deal of scepticism among many leaders in the field.
 To remedy this, our position paper addresses decision makers and justifies our pedagogical approach (through short case-studies and best practices) through elaborating on its strengths.
 The paper will provide an evidence-based, intellectual defence of why this approach should be further spread, and will offer concrete strategies for institutional leaders to implement it.

 3) Policy recommendations